amariparris/Sentiment_Driven_Crypto_Forecasting/README.md

 ## Overview

 This project explores the integration of sentiment analysis with cryptocurrency valuation models.
-It aims to understand how investor attention and general sentiment, derived from social media platforms like Twitter and Reddit, impact cryptocurrency prices.
+It aims to understand how investor attention and general sentiment, derived from social media platforms like Twitter impact cryptocurrency prices.

 ## Objectives